montrehack/montrehack.github.com/_posts/2021-12-15-h0h0h0day-challenge-exchange.md

     * :tv: Commit to diffusing it live on Twitch or in person!
     * :gift: As a gift, we deliver pizza!

-    The concept of challenge exchange is inspired by the members of the community of Cegep de Rosemon and of the DCI.
+    The concept of challenge exchange is inspired by the members of the community of Cegep de Rosemont and of the DCI.
 tools_fr:
   - (en personne) Votre billet Eventbrite
   - (en personne) Votre preuve de vaccination contre la COVID-19 Québécoise (2 doses)